mdn/content/files/en-us/learn/forms/user_input_methods/index.md

 ### Drag & Drop

-A common user interaction is the physical dragging of elements to be dropped elsewhere on thescreen.
+A common user interaction is the physical dragging of elements to be dropped elsewhere on the screen.
 Drag and drop can help improve the user experience when it comes to selecting files for upload or reordering content modules within a page.
 There's an API for that!

 The [Drag & Drop](/en-US/docs/Web/API/HTML_Drag_and_Drop_API) API enables users to click and hold the mouse button down over an element, drag it to another location, and release the mouse button to drop the element there.